gomorpheus/morpheus-apidoc/source/includes/_invoices.md

 name |  | If specified will return an exact match on refName startDate | (3 month ago) | Only return records with a startDate greater than or equal to the specified date.
 Format is YYYY-MM-DD. endDate |  | Only return records with a startDate less than or equal to the specified date.
-Format is YYYY-MM-DD. refType |  | If specified will return an exact match on refType refId |  | If specified will return an exact match on refId zoneId |  | If specified will return an exact match on zone (cloud) ID
+Format is YYYY-MM-DD. period |  | Only return records with a period that starts with the specified value.
+This is an alternative to using startDate/endDate.
+Format is YYYYMM. refType |  | If specified will return an exact match on refType refId |  | If specified will return an exact match on refId zoneId |  | If specified will return an exact match on zone (cloud) ID